alsalafiyyah/alsalafiyyah.github.io/_muqolat/advice-about-earthquakes.md

 [^1]: Narrated by Al-Bukhari, Book on Tafsir, no. 4262; and Al-Tirmidhi, Book on Tafsir, no. 2991.
 [^2]: Narrated by Al-Bukhari, Book on Friday, no. 999; and Muslim, Book on eclipse, no. 1518.
 [^3]: Narrated by Ahmad, Section on the Hadiths narrated by the Companions who narrated a large number of Hadiths, no. 6255.
-[^4]: Narrated by Al-Bukhari, Book on manners, no. 5538; and Al-Tirmidhy, Book on righteousness and upholding ties of kinship, no. 1834.
+[^4]: Narrated by Al-Bukhari, Book on manners, no. 5538; and Al-Tirmidhi, Book on righteousness and upholding ties of kinship, no. 1834.
 [^5]: Narrated by Al-Bukhari, Book on injustices and unlawful appropriation, no. 2262; and Muslim, Book on righteousness, upholding ties of kinship, and good manners, no. 4677, and the wording is agreed upon.
 [^6]: Narrated by Muslim, Book on remembrance of Allah, supplication, repentance and seeking forgiveness, no. 4867; and Al-Tirmidhi, Book on righteousness and upholding ties of kinship, no. 1853.